Porco Rosso: Plot

-That night, while Porco is preparing shells for the dogfight, Fio briefly sees his true face instead of the pig.
-He tells Fio a story from World War I. Two days after Gina's first wedding to his friend Bellini, his squadron was attacked by Austro-Hungarian aircraft.
-Overwhelmed and unable to save his fellow pilots he entered a cloud to evade his pursuers.
-He recalls blacking out and awakening to find himself in complete stillness above the clouds, with a silver band shimmering high in the distant sky.
-Allied and enemy aircraft, flown by the airmen who died in the dogfight—Bellini included—rise out of the cloud and fly upward towards the band, ignoring him.
-Porco soon sees that the band is in fact thousands of planes flying together.
-After offering in vain to die in Bellini's place for Gina's sake, he blacks out again and awakens flying low over the sea, alone.
-He concludes that, as a pilot whose life is always in jeopardy, he is meant to "fly solo".
-Fio rebukes him and kisses him on the cheek.
+While Porco is preparing shells, Fio glimpses his true face.
+Porco tells Fio a story from World War I. Just after Gina's wedding to Porco's pilot friend Bellini, their squadron was attacked.
+Porco entered a cloud to evade his pursuers.
+He blacked out then awakened to complete stillness above the clouds.
+The airmen who died in the dogfight—Bellini included—rose out of the cloud to fly up towards a band of thousands of planes flying together.
+After offering in vain to die in Bellini's place for Gina's sake, he awakened again flying alone low over the sea.
+He concludes that he is meant to "fly solo".
+Fio rebukes him and kisses his cheek.

-The next day, the duel is arranged and a large crowd gathers to observe.
-The indecisive and long dogfight between Porco and Curtis soon devolves into a bare-knuckle boxing match when both planes' machine guns jam.
-As they fight, Porco accuses Curtis of being a womanizer, but Curtis responds that he is worse; Fio adores him, and Gina is waiting on him to the exclusion of any other man, but he fails to reciprocate either of them, especially Gina.
-This comes as such a shock to Porco that Curtis is able to knock him down, only for Porco to be saved by a pirate referee signaling the end of a round.
-The fight ends with both combatants knocking each other out and falling under the shallow water.

-Gina arrives and calls out to 'Marco' (Porco), who rises first and is declared the winner.
-She warns the crowd that the Italian air force has been alerted and is on its way, and invites everyone to regroup at her hotel.
-To Gina's frustration, Porco hands Fio over to Gina, requesting that she look after her, and turns away.
-Just before Gina's plane takes off, Fio leans out and gives Porco a kiss.
+Curtis and Porco's dogfight devolves into a boxing match when both planes' guns jam.
+Porco accuses Curtis of being a womanizer; Curtis responds that Porco is worse: Fio adores him, and Gina is waiting on him to the exclusion of any other, but he does not reciprocate.
+The combatants knock each other out and fall into the shallow water.
+Gina calls out to Porco, who rises first and is declared the winner.
+She warns that the Italian air force is on its way, and invites everyone to regroup at her hotel.
+Porco requests Gina look after Fio and turns away.
+Fio gives Porco a kiss.